 This comforting, homey feel held up throughout the second floor until I walked down a hallway and found myself standing at the entrance to a large bathroom with an old-fashioned claw foot tub and what looked to be newspaper covering the walls.

 Instantly I felt light and foggy headed, slightly off-kilter and a bit confused.
-Against my better judgement (I can fully admit that I do this way too often and no, I still haven’t learned my lesson), I entered the bathroom with everyone else.
+Against my better judgement (I can fully admit that I do this way too often and no – I still haven’t learned my lesson), I entered the bathroom with everyone else.
 As we all gathered in the room, the tour guide was acting a little edgy herself and began asking for volunteers to sit in the tub.
 At first, I found this a little strange – why would we sit in that dirty old tub – but then I adjusted to the energy.
 I was overcome with emotion immediately – I felt a profound sense of loss and defeat while feeling angry and confused.
 I sensed a female spirit with us.

 One person on tour did volunteer to sit in the tub and the tour guide shared a troubling story with us all.
 Through many years of paranormal investigations at the Mansion, they have been able to determine that this bathroom is a hot spot for activity and that people often feel overcome with emotion.
-Equipment often goes off in the bathtub itself and men especially are known to become very uncomfortable in the tub – some as if they can’t breathe or are being choked.
+Equipment often goes off in the bathtub itself and men especially are known to become very uncomfortable – some as if they can’t breathe or are being choked.
 Different mediums and investigators have come up with two scenarios – backed up by numerous experiences and multiple pieces of evidence including EVP’s and spirit box interactions.

 The first is that a woman committed suicide in the bathtub, likely one of the prostitutes that used to work in the brothel on the 3rd floor, and she still inhabits the room and is looking for help.
 The second is that a man died or was strangled in the bathtub and that is why men specifically feel very uncomfortable and choked.

 What I knew then is that the haunting in the bathroom and the spiritual interactions are definitely from a woman spirit – I could feel her all around us.
-I also knew that although I could “see” a woman in the tub with her wrists cut, she didn’t actually die this way and the story repeatedly being told during tours of her suicide was angering her.
+I also knew that although I could “see” a woman in the tub with her wrists cut, she didn’t actually die this way and the story repeatedly being told of her suicide was angering her.

 We moved onto the third floor, the attic area.
 As I climbed the steps a deep sense of foreboding overcame me, and warning bells started going off inside me.
 At this point, I was still somewhat naïve, so I didn’t recognize these signs for what they were and continued up the steps.
 To the right is a large room and beyond that, through a small entranceway that is slanted and very low (almost hidden), are the rooms that housed the prostitutes.
-I never made it the right on this tour.
+I never made it to the right on this tour.

 At the top of the steps, to the left, is a large room.
 It is unclear what this room would have been used for in the past or why it exudes such a strong, powerful energy.
 Most of the tour crowded into this large, dark room and the guide began telling some creepy stories of people being afraid in this room, touched, scratched and even pushed.
 At first, I remained in the hallway, but something was drawing me into the room, almost against my will.
 Up until I stepped across the threshold of the room I was only feeling uncomfortable and unnerved, anxious.
 Everything changed after I stepped over…